 - 1. In regard to treatment of transgender patients: - a.
-OPPOSES the categorization of Gender Identity Disorder as a mental disorder in the Diagnostic and Statistical Manual of Mental Disorders (DSM) (2008) - b.
-RECOGNIZES that the financial cost of healthcare for many transgender people is currently covered only under the diagnosis of Gender Identity Disorder; (2008) - c.
-BELIEVES that before the Gender Identity Disorder diagnosis is removed from the DSM, a system should be set up to provide similar or superior care for these patients; (2008) - d.
-SUPPORTS requiring insurance companies to provide healthcare for transgender patients under new diagnostic categories not related to mental disorders; (2008) - e.
-BELIEVES healthcare for transgender people should be comprehensive; this comprehensive care should include, but not be limited to, psychiatric counseling for pre-hormonal and pre-operative patients, endocrinological (hormone) treatment, surgical treatment, and routine care-including (but not limited to) gynecological exams, prostate exams, and pap smears (both anal and vaginal)-directed towards treating patients based on their entire anatomy.
-(2008)
+SUPPORTS the replacement of Gender Identity Disorder with Gender Dysphoria in the Diagnostic and Statistical Manual of Mental Disorders 5.
+(2014) - b.
+RECOGNIZES that the use of the term "dysphoria" lessens the connotation that the patient is "disordered" but may still be considered pathologizing by some.
+(2014) - c.
+RECOGNIZES that the financial cost of healthcare for many transgender people may be covered only with the diagnosis of Gender Dysphoria; (2014) - d.
+BELIEVES that, if Gender Dysphoria were to be removed from the DSM, transgender patients should be able to retain access to comprehensive healthcare without the diagnosis.
+(2014) - e.
+SUPPORTS requiring insurance companies to provide comprehensive healthcare for transgender patients under new diagnoses not categorized under mental disorders; (2014) - f.
+BELIEVES healthcare for transgender people should be comprehensive; this comprehensive care should include, but not be limited to, psychiatric counseling for all stages of transition, endocrinological (hormone) treatment, surgical treatment, and routine care-including (but not limited to) gynecological exams, prostate exams, and pap smears (both anal and cervical)-directed towards treating patients based on their entire anatomy and well-being.
+(2014) - g.
+OPPOSES discrimination against transgender patients by any health care provider or insurance company in denying access to appropriate and comprehensive healthcare.
+(2015) - h.
+SUPPORTS the consideration of hormone-blocking treatments, such as gonadotropin-releasing hormone analogues, for adolescent patients with possible gender dysphoria.
+(2014)